 Because the Divo just isn’t hardcore enough…

-Despite sharing most of its parts with the Chiron, the that, unlike the Chiron, can actually handle well on a race track.
+Despite sharing most of its parts with the Chiron, the Divo is an entirely beast that, unlike the Chiron, can actually handle well on a race track.
 Well, Bugatti thinks it can do better than the Divo.

 Described as “a beauty of speed” and a “ground-to-ground Missile”, the super duper Chiron is claimed to be powered by the same 8.0L quad-turbo W16 engine found under the hood of both the Chiron and Divo, but its output will pass 1,500 horsepower mark.